1. Overview

 3. Dataset Contents

-The dataset contains 881,214 records across 15 fields.
+This section documents the procurement payments dataset (cso-procurement-dataset.csv); the Contracts Finder contracts dataset is documented in Section 3B.
+The payments dataset contains 944,449 records across 18 fields.
 Each row represents a single payment from a public sector funder to a civil society organisation.
 The fields are organised into four groups: identifiers, payment details, funder information, and summary statistics.

 Identifiers & Organisation Info